chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 Reads secrets from your PowerPass locker.
 ### PARAMETER Match
 An optional filter.
 If specified, only secrets whose Title matches this filter are output to the pipeline.
+Cannot be combined with Title as Title will be ignored if Match is specified.
+### PARAMETER Title
+An optional exact match filter.
+If specified, only the secret which exactly matches the Title will be output to the pipeline.
+Do not combine with Match as Title will be ignored if Match is specified.
 ### PARAMETER PlainTextPasswords
 An optional switch which instructs PowerPass to output the passwords in plain-text.
 By default, all passwords are output as `SecureString` objects.
 You cannot combine this with `-AsCredential`.